How ADS-B Works

 ADS-B uses Global Positioning System (GPS) satellite signals to identify the locations of aircraft.
 It's far more accurate for air traffic control than the previous, radar-based system.

 ADS-B stands for Automatic Dependent Surveillance-Broadcast.
-It uses GPS satellite signals to broadcast aircraft information continuously to air traffic controllers and other participating aircraft.
-ADS-B is the most accurate surveillance system the aviation industry has ever seen.
-It will enable aircraft to fly more direct routes, ease congestion, decrease carbon emissions and save aircraft operators time and money.
+It broadcasts aircraft information continuously to air traffic controllers and other participating aircraft.
+It will enable planes to fly more direct routes, ease congestion, decrease carbon dioxide emissions, and save aircraft operators time and money.

-- GNSS Satellite Constellation: ADS-B is a satellite-based system.
-Data is continuously sent from the set of satellites to the aircraft's onboard GPS devices, where it's interpreted and then sent to ADS-B ground stations.
+- Satellite constellation: Data is continuously sent from the set of 24 GPS satellites to aircraft's onboard GPS devices, where the data are interpreted and then sent to ADS-B ground stations.

-- Ground Stations: There will be at least 700 ground stations in the United States that receive satellite data and transmit the data to air traffic control stations.
+- Ground-based stations: Some 660 ground-based stations, or ground-based transceivers, in the United States receive data and transmit them to air traffic control stations.

 How it Works

 ADS-B uses satellite signals and aircraft avionics systems to interpret aircraft data and broadcast it to air traffic controllers on a continuous basis and in almost real-time.
 Aircraft that have the GPS receiver will also have access to the data, enabling pilots to know the locations of other aircraft.

 The satellite and aircraft avionics data create a very accurate picture of each aircraft's location, speed, altitude, and more than 40 other parameters.
 These data are transmitted to a ground station and then to air traffic controllers.